-Content personalization is one of the best ways to increase your eCommerce conversion rates.
+Content personalization is one of the best ways to increase your ecommerce conversion rates.

 In fact, marketers report an average of 20% increase in sales when implementing it for their site.

-Almost 74% of website visitors say that they feel frustrated when they are presented with irrelevant content they don’t care about.
+Customers feel frustrated when they are presented with irrelevant content they don’t care about.